QingJWan/SGANet/README.md

-information and a similarity-guided feature fusion (SGFF) module that includes a spatial feature transform (SFT) module for effective fusion of intermediate features from both branches.SGA-Net achieves the best performance in all metrics on the STARSS23 dataset, verifying the effectiveness of SGA-Net.
+information and a similarity-guided feature fusion (SGFF) module that includes a spatial feature transform (SFT) module for effective fusion of intermediate features from both branches.SGA-Net achieves the best performance in all metrics on the STARSS23 dataset, verifying the effectiveness of SGA-Net.

 Once the article is accepted, we will release the code.